-One of the most painful realizations I had when I started getting my financial life in order was that my job didn’t really earn me as much money as it seemed.
+One of the most painful realizations I had when I started getting my financial life in order was that my job didn’t help me earn as much money as it seemed.

-My salary at the time of this realization was about $40,000 a year, so let’s use that as a baseline.
+Since I made this realization when I earned around $40,000 a year, let’s use that as a baseline.

 Well, that’s not entirely true.